-GPT has a 50% interest in Lendlease GPT (Rouse Hill) Pty Limited, a joint venture developing residential and commercial land at Rouse Hill, in partnership with Urban Growth and the NSW Department of Planning.
+- The entity has a 30 June balance date. - GPT has a 50% interest in Lendlease GPT (Rouse Hill) Pty Limited, a joint venture developing residential and commercial land at Rouse Hill, in partnership with Urban Growth and the NSW Department of Planning.

-Ownership has decreased as a result of GPT not participating in the DRP during the year.

-On 6 August 2019, GPT acquired a 41.67% interest in the Darling Park Trust which owns 60% of Darling Park 1, 2 & Cockle Bay Wharf.

-On 6 August 2019, GPT RE Limited acquired an additional 41.67 per cent in both DPT Operator No.1 Pty Limited and DPT Operator No.2 Pty Limited.
+Ownership has decreased as a result of GPT not participating in the Distribution Reinvestment Plan (DRP) and equity raisings which occurred during the year. - Ownership has decreased as a result of GPT not participating in the DRP during the year.
+(4) - On 6 August 2019, GPT acquired a 41.67% interest in the Darling Park Trust which owns 60% of Darling Park 1, 2 & Cockle Bay Wharf.
+(5) - On 6 August 2019, GPT RE Limited acquired an additional 41.67 per cent in both DPT Operator No.1 Pty Limited and DPT Operator No.2 Pty Limited.